plone/training/gatsby/navigation.rst

   }

-Here, ``items`` is an array of items where each one is a breadcrumb.
+Here ``items`` is an array of items where each one is a breadcrumb.

-This can data can be appropriately styled and used in a breadcrumb bar.
+This data can be appropriately styled and used in a breadcrumb bar.

 Navigation